 Ecuador has many areas that hold secret discoveries for those who wander off the beaten path.
-Within the countries small borders are epic swings over steep outcrops, natural springs where local’s jump from the cliffs above, and small towns that are gateways to the natural wonders of the cloud forest.
-Keep reading to find out more about off-the-beaten path sites in the country that open up new horizons.
+Within the countries, small borders are epic swings over steep outcrops, natural springs where local’s jump from the cliffs above, and small towns that are gateways to the natural wonders of the cloud forest.
+Keep reading to find out more about off-the-beaten-path sites in the country that open up new horizons.

 Located high above the town of Banos in the south of Ecuador, the swing at the end of the world offers adventurers a thrill that sends them soaring over the valley below.
 Safety belts ensure that no one goes over the edge, and the complex has a small café serving food and drinks.
-Taxis, tour operators, and a bus take you to the park from town, making the short journey for under five dollars.
+Taxis, tour operators, and a bus take you to the park from town, making a short journey for under five dollars.

-Las Grietas is a series of natural pools on Santa Cruz Island, fed by a fresh water river on one side and salt water from cracks and tunnels below the water’s surface.
+Las Grietas is a series of natural pools on Santa Cruz Island, fed by a freshwater river on one side and salt water from cracks and tunnels below the water’s surface.
 It is a local’s favorite spot for cliff diving, and tourists who make the trek often spend more than a few hours snorkeling and soaking up the sun.

-Take a water take to Angermeyer Point and walk down the beach to the trailhead next to Angermeyer Waterfront Inn.
+Take water take to Angermeyer Point and walk down the beach to the trailhead next to Angermeyer Waterfront Inn.
 You will pass Playa de las Alemanes before heading past a lagoon and over a volcanic field that leads to the clear, calm, crystal waters of Las Grietas.

 Vilcabamba, located in the south of Ecuador close the border with Peru, sits in a valley surrounded by forested reserves.
 It is another small town where people go to relax, explore on bikes, and sample some of the international restaurants in town.
 It is a forty-five minute trip by bus from the nearby city of Loja.
-One of its claim to fame is the age of its residents-many have lived to a hundred years of age.
+One of its claims to fame is the age of its residents-many have lived to a hundred years of age.
 Over the last decade, more expats have moved to town, opening shops and restaurants in their wake.